 The Plan's investments are stated at fair value.
-Investments in commingled funds are valued at the net asset value of units held by the Plan at year-end.
+Investments in commingled funds are valued at the net asset value of units held by the Plan at yearend.
 Foot Locker Shares held within the Foot Locker Stock Fund are valued at the quoted market price.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.
+Interest and dividend income earned from commingled funds are re-invested by the respective funds and are included in net appreciation of investments in the statements of changes in net assets available for benefits.
+Dividend income earned from the mutual funds and common stock is recorded as dividends in the statements of changes in net assets available for benefits.

 The Plan has a fully-benefit responsive common collective trust as an investment, Wells Fargo Stable Return Fund.
 This type of investment contract is required to be reported at fair value.
 However, contract value is the relevant measurement for fully-benefit responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-The statements of net assets available for benefits present the adjustment of the fully benefit-responsive investment contract from fair value to contract value.
+The statements of net assets available for benefits present the adjustment of the fully benefit-responsive investment contract value to contract value.
 The statements of changes in net assets available for benefits are prepared on a contract value basis.